micantoine/svelte-preprocess-cssmodules/README.md

 #### `useAsDefaultScoping`

-Globally replace the default svelte scoping by the cssModules scoping.
+Globally replace the default svelte scoping by the CSS Modules scoping.
 As a result, the `module` attribute to `<style>` becomes unnecessary.

 ```js